ConSol/sakuli-examples/java-example/README.md

     cd sakuli-examples/java-example [enter]
     docker-compose up [enter]

-Like defined in the `docker-compose.yml`, [Docker Compose] will build a new Docker image of the `docker_image/Dockerfile` and after that execute the maven build of the `pom.xml`:
+Like defined in the `docker-compose.yml`, [Docker Compose] will build a new Docker image of the `docker_image/Dockerfile` and after that, execute the maven build of the `pom.xml`:

 ```.yml
 version: '2'